gitter-badger/iolcus/README.md

 }
 ````

-- note: Array `authors` and dictionary `notes` have to be explicitly encoded into `JSON` via `JSON(encoding: _)` initializer.
+> Array `authors` and dictionary `notes` have to be explicitly encoded into `JSON` via `JSON(encoding: _)` initializer.
 This is because there is no support (yet) for conditional protocol conformance by generics.
 It [might appear in Swift 3](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160229/011666.html), though.

 Obvioulsy, with `JSONEncodable` implemented, we can encode `Book` instances into `JSON` by calling the method we just implemented: